mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 ###### DataReader

-Below is the sample code to bulk-update by data reader.
+Below is the sample code to bulk-update via data reader.

 ```csharp
 using (var sourceConnection = new SqlConnection(sourceConnectionString))